ilodev/stationeers.modding.exporter/README.md

 For runtime reference patching, this exporter now uses AssetTools.NET (https://www.nuget.org/packages/AssetsTools.NET/)

+## known issues

+When reference patching is applied to the assetbundle, the .manifest exported into the mod folder does not accurately reflects the contects of the bundle.
+It has no impact in the mod or the game.

 ## Credits

 - Stationeers Modding Team - [Join our discord](https://discord.gg/5qZbPVTw2U)